IFB Gaming

 This Christmas, as we embrace the joy of giving, let’s remember the power of connection.
 Together, we can continue to address digital exclusion and data poverty, ensuring a brighter, more inclusive future for all.

-Data poverty refers to the lack of access to adequate data connectivity, digital devices, and digital literacy skills needed to fully participate in the digital world.
+Data poverty refers to the lack of access to (adequate) data and digital literacy skills needed to fully participate in the digital world.
 It encompasses various dimensions of inequality and exclusion related to access to and use of digital technologies.

 People experiencing data poverty may face barriers to accessing essential online services, educational resources, job opportunities, healthcare information, and social connections.
 Data poverty can exacerbate existing inequalities and limit individuals’ ability to fully benefit from digital technologies for personal, social, and economic development.